Fundamentals of Sound

 Smallest vibration intensity that can be perceived as sound: Iref = 10-12 W/m2.

-In vibrations, Energy, Power and, consequently, Intensity are all proportional to the square of both frequency and amplitude.
+In vibrations and waves, Energy and, consequently, Power & Intensity are all proportional to the square of both frequency and amplitude.

 For waves in gases/liquids, intensity I is also proportional to the square of pressure: I = kP2 (where k is a constant).